AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-41/acsd-51819-placing-multiple-orders-with-same-quote-id.md

 <u>Expected results</u>:

-Only the first order placed from one browser will be successfully processed.
+Only the first order placed from one browser is successfully processed.

 <u>Actual results</u>: